I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 Did you know that your breath is what powers your voice?

-Easy Breathing releases the stress response, and it's especially useful for issues like anxiety, asthma, and pain.
-Singers, athletes, musicians, and public speakers can all improve performance with better breathing.
-It even helps you to think more clearly and be more productive.
+Easy Breathing helps to release the stress response.
+Singers, athletes, musicians, and public speakers find that it can enhance their performance ability.
+Clients often say that it helps them to think more clearly and be more productive.
 Besides that, Easy Breathing feels terrific!
 After a breathing lesson, clients often describe having an expansive feeling, a sense of spaciousness and connection.
 One student described it as a "natural high."

 You can use Easy Breathing to:

-What’s it like when someone truly listens to you?
+Do you have someone who truly listens to you?

 Can you remember the last time you felt heard and understood?